 Operation Ranch Hand

 The official intended purpose of the herbicides, Agent Orange being the most widely used, was to denude the tropical-agricultural landscape and “clear enemy infiltration routes.”
-Operation Ranch Hand has been dubbed the first large-scale "ecocidal warfare" conducted ever.
-A key target of the spraying missions was the Ho Chi Minh Trail, a supply route of the Vietnamese Independence Movement which twisted through mountains and under the cover of the dense jungle canopy, along the borders of Viet Nam, Laos and Cambodia.
+Operation Ranch Hand has been dubbed the first large-scale "ecocidal warfare" conducted ever, a precedent "established by the British during the emergency in Malaya."
+A key target of the spraying missions was the Ho Chi Minh Trail, a supply route of the Vietnamese Independence Movement which twisted through mountains and under the cover of the dense jungle canopy, along the borders of Vietnam, Laos, and Cambodia.

 The full extent of Operation Ranch Hand was not known until a 1982 Freedom of Information Act request, and Air Force historian William Buckingham's public report.

-In 1973, the U.S. officially withdrew troops from Viet Nam.
-Within two years, the country reunified; the Pathet Lao and Khmer Rouge likewise established their political rule in Laos and Cambodia in 1975, respectively.
+In 1973, the U.S. officially withdrew troops from Vietnam.
+Within two years, the country reunified; and the Pathet Lao and Khmer Rouge likewise established their political rule in Laos and Cambodia in 1975, respectively.

 Agent Orange and the Myopia of U.S. Denialism